Berodtm/robs-blog/readme.md

 ## Behind the Scenes
 - **CSS**: Custom stylesheets enhance the visual appeal and interactivity.
 - **JavaScript**: Scripts for dynamic features and responsive interactions.

-## Live Demo
-Visit [Rob's Blog](https://berodtm.github.io/RobsBlog/) to see my journey and explore the features live.